dhis2/dhis2-docs-implementation/content/chis_implementation/06_governance_sustainability.md

 The key to long term sustainability rests with governance of data management, which is a cross-cutting issue that involves formal management structures, policies and procedures, staffing, and workforce development, monitoring and evaluation of the CHIS program.
 By the end of this chapter, readers should be able to:

-*Learning Objectives*

--   Describe sustainability of CHIS, and its important facets.

--   Explain what "designing for sustainability" means and the important considerations in this process.

--   Explain the important role of governance in enhancing sustainability of the CHIS.

--   Describe the four components of governance for CHIS data management.

 ## What Do We Mean by Sustainability?

 Sustainability of HIS in general, and CHIS in particular, is one of the most significant challenges facing designers, implementers, and policy makers of CHIS.
 Sustainability is a "wicked" problem, implying that if you try to address one of its facets, other problems will arise elsewhere.
 For example, to address the problem of CHIS continuity, a donor may be approached for funding.
 However, this may lead to other dependencies that can further put pressure on sustainability.

 Some relevant characteristics of a sustainable CHIS include:

 1. The CHIS must be well integrated into existing organizational routines of work practices, budgeting, training, reporting, and infrastructure provision.
 2. On one hand the CHIS has to be well institutionalized, on the other hand, it must remain flexible, so that it can continue to evolve with the changing informational needs of the health system.
 This often leads to a dilemma of ensuring both stability and change, which designers and implementers have to constantly engage with.
 3. The CHIS must be integrated with other systems like the routine facility HIS to ensure it does not remain standalone and lead to double work for the CHWs.
 A standalone CHIS is a sure recipe for unsustainability.
 4. The outputs of the CHIS must provide real value to the key stakeholders, particularly the CHWs and their supervisors, but also mid-level and senior system managers.

 ## Ensuring CHIS Sustainability

 To address sustainability the primary focus of CHIS design should be on strengthening the "demand side" conditions such as how the CHIS adds value to the CHW, how it is integrated with their everyday work practices, and their needs for ongoing technical and public health support, rather than the dominant "supply side" approach of merely providing computers, internet and training.

 To make a CHIS sustainable, planners need to address key technical, organizational and behavioral factors.
-These are explained in detail in the Performance of Routine Information Systems (PRISM) framework[^8] and shown schematically in Figure 6.1 below.
+These are explained in detail in the Performance of Routine Information Systems (PRISM) framework^[MEASURE Evaluation, “PRISM: Performance of Routine Information System Management Framework,” [http://www.cpc.unc.edu/measure/tools/monitoring-evaluation-systems/prism](http://www.cpc.unc.edu/measure/tools/monitoring-evaluation-systems/prism)] and shown schematically in Figure 6.1 below.

 ![](resources/images/chis_figure39.png)

 *Figure 6.1:* The PRISM framework

 In this approach, CHIS inputs such as assessments, interventions and strategies need to be addressed by technical, organizational, and behavioral determinants in order to achieve the desired outputs of a sustainable system that produces good quality information used to improve overall health system performance.
 A few aspects focused specifically on CHIS sustainability are detailed below.

-1\.
-Technical Design
+1. **Technical Design**

-a.  ***Integrated CHIS***: There are a number of examples of CHIS developed as an integrated part of the overall HMIS, linked directly to other systems in the community, particularly the routine facility information systems.
-Using an architectural approach, the CHIS becomes part of the system, reducing CHW workload and adding value,
+	a. **Integrated CHIS**: There are a number of examples of CHIS developed as an integrated part of the overall HMIS, linked directly to other systems in the community, particularly the routine facility information systems.
+Using an architectural approach, the CHIS becomes part of the system, reducing CHW workload and adding value.
 	b. **Increasing ICT infrastructure**: MHealth projects are increasingly based on internet connectivity, which is increasing exponentially allowing the use of android devices and mobile phones.
 However, This infrastructure must be carefully assessed, ensuring that the CHIS projects use available connectivity to its maximum while becoming fully operational.

-c.  **Free open Source software (FOSS) systems*: ***Successful CHIS projects are developed based on free open source software such as DHIS2, ensuring interoperability with other systems.
+	c. **Free open Source software (FOSS) systems**: Successful CHIS projects are developed based on free open source software such as DHIS2, ensuring interoperability with other systems.
 FOSS flexibility and iterative design processes allow ongoing changes required for the application.
 As a result, the CHIS can evolve with changing needs, constantly adapted to the needs of the end users.

-2\.
-Human Behavior
+2. **Human Behavior**
     Human behavior is the most difficult aspect of implementing a sustainable CHIS, and this aspect needs consistent attention.
 This phenomenon is increasingly being addressed by dealing with common issues with CHIS such as:

-a.  ***Changing Facility Staff attitude to CHWs.*** Many health workers do not understand the role of CHWs and look down on their work as being second class.
+	a. **Changing Facility Staff attitude to CHWs. ** Many health workers do not understand the role of CHWs and look down on their work as being second class.
 Major effort needs to be put into encouraging facility level workers to support the community health services, the CHIS and providing CHWs with necessary feedback, support and supervision.
 Facility staff also need to be involved in addressing sustainable remuneration of CHWs, building this into the budgets, to increase motivation, reduce dropout, and minimize attrition.

-b.  ***Providing targeted feedback*** CHIS stakeholders need to see the practical value of data and increase data use through regular, targeted feedback that demonstrates data driven actions based on data.
+	b. **Providing targeted feedback** CHIS stakeholders need to see the practical value of data and increase data use through regular, targeted feedback that demonstrates data driven actions based on data.
 This further increases local demand for and use of data, stimulates ownership and promotes a culture of information use, creating the virtuous data cycle. (see figure 3.1)

-c.  ***CHIS provides added value to end users***.
+	c. **CHIS provides added value to end users**.
 For the CHIS to add value to the CHWs, the system design must be integrated with their work practices, reduce their work burden and add value for them to perform their work.
 A CHIS that is designed for local use and program monitoring rather the surveillance needs of administrators, means that CHWs and stakeholders are motivated to use the system.

-d.  ***Ongoing CHIS support and capacity strengthening***.
+	d. **Ongoing CHIS support and capacity strengthening**.
 CHIS should focus on ongoing training, and provide support to CHWs in the many challenges they face when they use the system, providing feedback and support rather than criticism.
 CHIS supervision needs to encourage CHWs to use the system and make it sustainable.

-3\.
-Organization
+3. **Organization**

-a.  ***Strong Data governance:*** Governance is key to sustainability of any CHIS.
+	a. **Strong Data governance:** Governance is key to sustainability of any CHIS.
 All community level stakeholders must agree to common data standards and high-level coordination based on accountability, transparency and local participation.
 Key to these standards, are common data collection formats that reduce the data burden of the CHW and minimise the fragmentation of the CHIS.
 These in the long run contribute to systems becoming sustainable and enduring.

-b.  ***Plan for scaling up:*** Many CHIS projects are initiated as pilots with a limited timeframe and funding, known as "pilotitis".
+	b. **Plan for scaling up:** Many CHIS projects are initiated as pilots with a limited timeframe and funding, known as "pilotitis".
 This needs to be avoided and scaling up planned for from the beginning with adequate resources and support.
 CHIS is about bringing about long term institutional and human behavior change, and systems take a long time to mature, usually beyond the short term "project" timeframe.

 In summary, various reasons, technical, institutional, and human related, contribute to the CHIS becoming sustainable.
 Many of the reasons are inter-connected, requiring a holistic design and a health systems based approach to address sustainability.